microsoftgraph/react-excelstarter-sample/README.md

 6. In the *Redirect URIs* section, choose **Web** from the *Type* dropdown and enter *http://localhost:3000/* as the *Redirect URI*.

-1. Under *Advanced Settings* enable implicit flow by checking the *Access tokens* and *ID tokens* boxes
+1. Under *Advanced Settings* enable the implicit grant flow by checking the *Access tokens* and *ID tokens* boxes

 8. Choose **Save**.